 It’s completely supported by Comcast, offers download speeds up to 686 Mbps, and WiFi speeds up to 1600 Mbps, and you can often find it under a $100!

 Should You Buy Your Modem Separately?

 Most experts would almost always recommend buying a modem and a router separately.
 Their reasoning?
-Seperate modems are routers can get faster firmware updates, have better performance, and more features.
+Separate modems are routers that can get faster firmware updates, have better performance, and more features.
 But not all of that matters to everyone.

 Here’s what you, specifically, should do: